zapier/visual-builder/docs/_legacy/scripting.md

 # Zapier Legacy Web Builder Scripting

 > **Caution**: Do not use this documentation with new integrations built in Zapier's Platform CLI or UI visual builder.
-For new integrations, use [Zapier's new visual builder](https://platform.zapier.com/docs/intro) or the [Zapier Command Line Interface](https://zapier.github.io/zapier-platform-cli/) to build an integration in code.
+For new integrations, use [Zapier's new visual builder](https://platform.zapier.com/docs/intro) or the [Zapier Command Line Interface](https://platform.zapier.io/cli_docs/docs) to build an integration in code.
 >
 > If you have an existing integration built with Zapier's legacy web builder, or have migrated a legacy web builder integration to the new Zapier Platform UI, use this doc to edit and maintain your existing scripts.

-Zapier's Web Builder scripting functionality allows you to manipulate the requests and responses that are exchanged between your app's API and Zapier Legacy Web Builder Integrations.
+Zapier's Legacy Web Builder scripting lets you to manipulate the requests and responses that are exchanged between your app's API and Zapier Legacy Web Builder Integrations.
+You can use this scripting inside existing integrations in Zapier's Legacy Web Builder, or in the _Scripting.js_ section of your integration's Advanced settings in the newer Zapier Platform UI if your integration has been imported to the newer visual builder.

 You can modify HTTP requests just before they are sent and can parse responses before Zapier does anything with them.
 This enables you to do things like: